Studio123ca/cpt-page-for-posts/README.md

 3. Save your changes.

 ### Retrieving Data from Archive Pages
-Utilize the cpt_page_for_posts($post_type) function to obtain the page ID linked to a particular post type.
+Utilize the `cpt_page_for_posts()` function to obtain the page ID linked to a particular post type.
 This function proves beneficial when extracting data from archives within your theme customization, similar to how you would use the `get_option('page_for_posts')` function to obtain the page ID linked to the main blog posts archive.

 ```php
 <?php